 The first meeting was held September 24, 1855 on a warrant from the Grand Lodge of Virginia to meet and form a lodge.
 Hunter Lodge No. 135 A.F. & A.M.
 (Ancient Free and Accepted Masons) was chartered on December 12, 1855.
 The present lodge hall was purchased on March 20, 1869.
 It is located at the corner of Main and Center Street.
 Meetings are held the first Thursday of each month at 7:30 P.M.

 The Masonic Temple is also home for the Royal Arch Chapter No. 17 which was chartered December 15, 1868.
 The first High Priest was H.H.
 Riddleberger, who later served in the U.S. Senate from 1883 to 1889.
 The Chapter supports the Alzheimer's program.
-Meetings are held the third Tuesday of each month at 7:30 P.M.
+The Royal Arch Chapter No. 17 meets the third Tuesday of the month at 7:30 P.M.

 A few general comments about the organization of Masonry: